Tall-Paul/progression-framework/frameworks/engineering/web.md

           - "You work with users to improve new and existing simple features iteratively"
           - "You are able to deploy web services into UAT following our deployment guidelines"
           - "You use appropriate design patterns to solve problems"
           - "You are able to create new projects and setup the development environment for them"
-        exampleCriteria:
-          - criteria: "You have a more advanced knowledge of Git and are able to use its features to improve the team's workflow"
-            examples:
-              - "able to merge pull requests and resolve merge conflicts"
       - level: 4
         criteria:
           - "You can identify obvious deficiencies in the development processes and support activities to improve them"